Shenmarukai/Shenmarukai/README.md

 - Pronouns: **they/them/she/her**
 - I would:
     - Love to make more friends with fellow developers of similar interests!
-    - Gladly accept help on any of the projects I am working on!
+    - Gladly accept help/contributions on any of the projects I am working on!
-    - Gladly provide help to other projects if they align with my areas of knowledge!
+    - Gladly provide help/contributions to other projects if they align with my areas of knowledge!

 ## Current Projects: